Titik0laDEV/Titik0laDEV/README.md

 - 👋 Hi, I’m @Titik0laDEV
 - 👀 I’m a teenager of Spain who loves the code.
-- 🌱 I’m currently learning game development with pygame and other console apps.
+- 🌱 I’m currently making a remake of the hated game E.T the extraterrestian.
 - 📫 You can contact me on tiagotabletnavidad@gmail.com
-- 😄 Pronouns: he/him

-- Thanks for read me!
+- I hope you enjoy my gane when I mpublish it!